andrea260198/wifi_setup/README.md

 ## Results

-The following image is a screenshot of the application GUI.
+The following image is a screenshot of the client GUI.

 ![image](img/screenshot.png)